zdharma-continuum/zinit/README.md

 This command will compile the module and display instructions on what to add to `~/.zshrc`.

-### Module – Guaranteed Compilation Of All Scripts / Plugins
+## Guaranteed Compilation Of All Scripts / Plugins

 The module is a binary Zsh module (think about `zmodload` Zsh command, it's that topic) which transparently and automatically **compiles sourced scripts**.
 Many plugin managers do not offer compilation of plugins, the module is